-6. Other uses will only be permitted on these sites where they are:

-- necessary to cross subsidise the provision of B1, B2 and B8 uses on the majority of the site; or - small scale and intended primarily to serve other businesses operating on the Business Park.

-7. MN2.48 Land North of the Formby Industrial Estate and MN2.49 Land South of the Formby Industrial Estate are subject to site specific policies (Policies MN4 and MN5).

-8. Southport Business Park is also allocated as a Strategic Employment Location for new B1 office and light industrial uses:
+- 6. Other uses will only be permitted on these sites where they are: - necessary to cross subsidise the provision of B1, B2 and B8 uses on the majority of the site; or - small scale and intended primarily to serve other businesses operating on the Business Park. - 7.
+Land North of the Formby Industrial Estate (site MN2.48) and Land South of the Formby Industrial Estate (site MN2.49) are subject to site specific policies (Policies MN4 and MN5). - 8.
+Southport Business Park is also allocated as a Strategic Employment Location for new office and light industrial uses (B1):

-MN2.50: Southport Business Park- 13.1 ha (net)
+MN2.50: Southport Business Park-13.1 ha (net)